Gataca logo

 Who is impacted by eIDAS 2.0?

-The regulation stipulates that all Member States must introduce at least one European Digital Identity Wallet built on common technical standards aligned with the Architecture and Reference Framework (ARF) and follow compulsory certification to ensure the utmost levels of security and interoperability.
+The regulation stipulates that all Member States must introduce at least one European Digital Identity Wallet built on common technical standards aligned with the Architecture and Reference Framework (ARF).

 However, the reach of the European Digital Identity Wallet is not confined solely to the public sector.
 Private service providers required to use strong user authentication for online identification, including those in transportation, energy, banking and finance, social security, healthcare, telecommunications, and education, must accept European Digital Identity Wallets as an authentication method.